 UMA considers a student's written appeal, CGPA, POP and attendance records as well as instructor input when deciding to approve or deny a student's SAP appeal.
-Based on these data, a determination is made by the Student Affairs Administrator (online) or Director of Education/Program Director (ground) whether to grant a SAP appeal and allow the student to remain in their program.
-Students are informed whether or not their SAP appeal is approved or denied in writing.
-The appeal decision is final.
+Based on these data, a determination is made by the Student Affairs Administrator (online) or Director of Education/Program Director (ground) regarding whether to grant a SAP appeal and allow the student to remain enrolled at UMA.
+A student whose SAP appeal is denied is informed within five calendar days of the appeal decision, SAP status and their dismissal from UMA.
+The reason for appeal denial is documented in the student's academic record within two business days.